What Is The Schizophrenia Code? DSM-5 And ICD-11 Codes

 The psychotic, cognitive, and negative symptoms of schizophrenia

-Schizophrenia is a psychiatric disorder that is estimated to affect around 1% of the population.
+Schizophrenia is a psychiatric disorder that is estimated to affect less than 1% of the population.
 Schizophrenia, schizoaffective disorder, and other mental disorders with psychotic symptoms disrupt brain function, impacting cognition, memory, perception, and behavior, potentially endangering those experiencing severe symptoms.
 Schizophrenia spectrum and other psychotic disorders may progress through three distinct stages, including prodromal, active, and residual:

 • Prodromal phase: This phase is characterized by subtle symptoms like social withdrawal and anxiety, often overlooked due to their nonspecific nature.